enabledhq/enabledhq.github.io/_posts/2016-10-25-digital-transformation.md

 To be a truly transformative exercise, change needs to happen to the business model, processes and people as well.

-Moreover, businesses only ever undergo [digital transformation](https://www.theguardian.com/media-network/media-network-blog/2013/nov/21/digital-transformation) when they have failed to evolve, when competitors are following too close, when market shifts throw everything into chaos.

 "Businesses don't transform by choice because it is expensive and risky."
 They do it when there is no other option.

+Businesses only ever undergo [digital transformation](https://www.theguardian.com/media-network/media-network-blog/2013/nov/21/digital-transformation) when they have failed to evolve, when competitors are following too close, when market shifts throw everything into chaos.

 Xerox is a good example of successful [digital transformation](https://www.innosight.com/insight/how-xerox-jumpstarts-transformation-through-dreaming-sessions/) and the importance of acting fast before your old model is completely dry of profit.